canjs/canjs/index.md

 and examples on [it's DoneJS documentation page](http://donejs.com/docs.html).
 There are example apps for each library, and several example apps for jQuery.

-ALso, CanJS is supported by Bitovi, formerly [Jupiter Consulting](http://jupiterjs.com).
-We are extremely active on the forums.
+CanJS is also supported by Bitovi, formerly [Jupiter Consulting](http://jupiterjs.com).
+We are extremely active on the [forums](https://forum.javascriptmvc.com/#Forum/canjs).
 And should the need arise, we provide support, training, and development.

 ### Saftey